jhenals/code-review-mcp-servers/README.md

 # MCP Code Review Servers
-A curated collecation of Model Context Protocol (MCP) servers designed for code review tasks and can be integrated with LLMs(i.e. Claude)
+A curated collection of Model Context Protocol (MCP) servers designed for code review tasks and can be integrated with LLMs(i.e. Claude)

 ## 🚀 Overview
 This repository provides a suite of specialized MCP servers that enhance AI-powered code reviews.
 Each server focuses on specific aspects of code analysis and can be used independently or together to create a comprehensive code review workflow.